 But if you’re one of the 10% that has the resources to travel (don’t beat up over the exact numbers) – this is my suggestion: travel!!

-But the last thing I want to do here is seem arrogant.
+But the last thing I want to do here is to seem arrogant.
 As if I was better than others because I travel and maybe they don’t.
 What I really want to get across with this article is why I travel and why I believe traveling has made (and will continue to make) me a better person than I was before.

 It’s just that there’s a fine line between saying that travel is good and seeming stuck-up.
 So, at the same time I’m launching this article, I’m also launching another article: Don’t be THAT traveler!